The following essay was published in the Winter 2019 Edition of Colloquy, a magazine by Gutenberg College, my alma mater.

 The reviewer continues:

-“I enjoyed the story line and the characters but what I appreciated the most was the movement to bring the sinister world of sex trafficking into our awareness so that more can be done to protect our youth and change our own story line as a culture (that) does not allow the opportunity for these crimes to become a reality for future at risk youth.”
+“I enjoyed the story line and the characters, but what I appreciated the most was the movement to bring the sinister world of sex trafficking into our awareness so that more can be done to protect our youth and change our own story line as a culture (that) does not allow the opportunity for these crimes to become a reality for future at risk youth.”

 As an author, I couldn’t ask for anything more.

-2. Take sin seriously
+To take sin seriously

+When you consider recent Christian literature—whether fiction or nonfiction—much of it doesn’t take sin seriously.
+These books focus so much on the truth of grace that they hide from the truth of evil.
 And yet if you spend any time reading the Old Testament, you discover that it’s filled with descriptions of evil.
-You’ve got rape, incest — even torture.
-None of these authors glorified those crimes or described them in graphic detail, but they also didn’t shy away from them either.
+There is rape, incest, even torture.
+None of the authors glorified those crimes or described them in graphic detail, but they also didn’t shy away from them either.
 Why?
 Because they were trying to contrast the depth of man’s evil with the depth of God’s grace.

-3. Engage the arts
+To engage the arts

+As created beings, Christians have so much to contribute to the arts—especially in the area of writing.
+For centuries, believers were at the forefront of art and culture.
 The Catholic Church sponsored some of the most famous artists of all times, such as Michelangelo.
 But for decades, Christians have retreated from the arts.
-I don’t know all the reasons, but Swiss author Francis Schaeffer once wrote: “I am afraid that as evangelicals, we think that a work of art only has value if we reduce it to a tract.”
+I don’t know all the reasons, but author Francis Schaeffer (another one of my favorites from Gutenberg) once wrote, “I am afraid that as evangelicals, we think that a work of art only has value if we reduce it to a tract.”